We are here to help!

 The heart of Oak Meadow

-Learning Processes: This guide includes in-depth discussions of creating a daily schedule, morning circle activities, crayon drawing, watercolor painting, working with clay, storytelling, and more.
+Learning Processes: This guide covers topics such as creating a daily schedule, morning circle activities, crayon drawing, watercolor painting, working with clay, storytelling, and more.

 Please note: Some materials may have been updated since a review was posted, but our curriculum scope and sequence remain the same.
 Visit our grade web pages or our bookstore for current information.

 Healthy Living from the Start